jedick/pyvers/README.md

 ## Running the app

 There is no need to install pyvers to run the app.
-The `pip install` command takes care of the necessary requirements for the app.
+The `pip install` command takes care of the requirements for the app.
 Then, run the two `python` commands in different terminals.

 ```